codeenigma/ce-dev/README.md

   $ ce-dev push

 OPTIONS
+  -a, --anonymous          Do not prompt for login credentials.
   -h, --help               show CLI help

   -p, --password=password  Password to use to login against the Docker registry.
 Warning, this will appear in your shell